 Confirmation and completion seminars

-If you are unable to present at the SCC Work-in-Progress Day, you can arrange to present your Confirmation or Completion seminar on an ad-hoc basis.
+If you are unable to present at the SCC Graduate Research Symposium, you can arrange to present your Confirmation or Completion seminar on an ad-hoc basis.
 You will need to consult with your advisory committee to find a suitable date and time.
 Once you have finalised those details, please submit a Confirmation / Completion seminar booking form.
-The Arts Graduate Research team will arrange a room and publicise the details of the seminar.
+The Arts Graduate Research team has a guide available to help you book a space and a separate form to advertise your seminar.
+You are responsible for booking your own space and time for your seminar.

 School Funding Scheme